Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 Marty laughed, and helped herself to another hot dog and some potato salad while she still had empty hands.
 All the HEAT-adjacent kids were out on the lawn.
 Most of them were about the same age, and Jess Arés had been overheard to comment gratefully that she was going to be *firmly* retired by the time they all landed on a classroom.

 Where had all the time gone?
 Titan had found someone, and they had a kid on the way.
-Sikes had *several* that, well...he was being a supportive dad, at least.
-They were there, playing on the lawn, and he clearly loved them...but all four of them had different mothers.
+Sikes had *several* that, well... he was being a supportive dad, at least.
+They were there, playing on the lawn, and he clearly loved them... but all four of them had different mothers.

 Most of the Lads, though, had taken a good hard look at their jobs and realized that they were in a high-stress, high-involvement, high-risk job that demanded a particularly patient and understanding partner.
 Combined with their forever-21 bodies (and hormones), and the ample distractions Folctha had on offer for eager young men...